watou/vera-ecobee/index.md

 ## Notes and Limitations ##

 * Works with Vera UI5 1.5.408 or later.
 These days, it is only being tested on UI5 1.5.622.
+There are issues on UI7 whose solutions are either not possible or not documented.

 * Updates to the state of thermostat and humidistat devices can take up to the polling number of seconds (180 by default) to be reflected in the UPnP devices (or as quickly as 5 seconds).